 Students learn about the history and structure of the U.S. financial system.
 Exploration of the interaction between the primary financial markets - money, bonds and foreign exchange - is fundamental to this understanding.
 The theory and conduct of monetary policy is also developed, with particular attention paid to the evolution of the international monetary system.
 Applied Macroeconomics.
-Prerequisites: ECO 201 and 203.
+Prerequisites: ECO 111 and 203.
 Offered spring.

-ECO 310.
+124 ECO 310.
 INTERMEDIATE MACROECONOMIC THEORY

 This course concentrates on the theory of economic growth and the business cycle.
 Building on the simple Keynesian spending model, the IS-LM general equilibrium model is developed.
 Current policy debates, as well as debates within the discipline are explored and evaluated.
 Particular emphasis will be placed on the interaction of the theoretical and empirical components of macroeconomics.
-Prerequisites: ECO 201 and 203.
-Offered fall.
+Prerequisites: ECO 111; MTH 116 or MTH 121; or permission of the instructor.
+ECO 203 is required as either a prerequisite or a co-requisite.
+Offered fall and spring.